Torvald3/Hretskyi-CS-31-STP/README.md

-In this repo located homework for STP(Stack Technology Programming)
+This repo contains homework for STP(Stack Technology Programming)